vivianchengg/unsw-meme/README.md

 There are TWO different types of permissions: global permissions and channel/DM-specific permissions.
 A user's primary permissions are their global permissions.
 Then the channel/DM permissions are layered on top.

 * Global permissions
-   1) Owners (permission id 1), who can also modify other owners' permissions
+   1) Owners (permission ID 1), who can also modify other owners' permissions
-   2) Members (permission id 2), who do not have any special permissions
+   2) Members (permission ID 2), who do not have any special permissions
  * Channel/DM permissions
    1) Owners of the channel/DM
    2) Members of the channel/DM